VIDA-NYU/data-polygamy/README.md

     .

 The files [``neighborhood.txt``](data/neighborhood.txt) and [``zipcode.txt``](data/zipcode.txt) are examples of such file for New York City.

-* A **graph** file, where each region of the resolution is a node, and there is an edge between two regions if these are neighboring regions.
+The **graph** file represents a graph for the resolution, where each region of the resolution is a node, and there is an edge between two regions if these are neighboring regions.
 The first line of this file contains the number of nodes and number of edges, and the following lines represent the edges of the graph (one line per edge).
 The files [``neighborhood-graph.txt``](data/neighborhood-graph.txt) and [``zipcode-graph.txt``](data/zipcode.txt) are examples of such file for New York City.

 #### Datasets